I have been in school for twenty-three years now and the hardest thing that I have faced on this journey is learning how to take care of myself.

 1. Your health is important and necessary for learning

-It is hard to do anything if you are sick, much less take on a full course load of university classes, a job and a social life.
+It is hard to do anything if you are sick, much less take on the course load of your university classes, your social life and maybe even a job.

 2. Not taking care of yourself is costly

 In case you weren't already aware, university is expensive.
-Not taking care of yourself by, for example, not getting enough rest or not getting the nutrients needed to study all day long might mean failing a course or two.
+Not taking care of yourself by, for example, not getting enough rest or nutrients needed to study, might mean not getting your desired grade in a course or two.
+This not only impacts your academic career but not getting our desired grades can place additional pressure on us to do better, resulting in additional stress and anxiety.

-This means taking a course for a second time, and paying for it twice, too.
-In my experience, refusing to take care of myself resulted in the learning of several very bad anxiety coping skills, such as avoidance, procrastination and self-deprecation.
+In my experience, refusing to take care of myself resulted in the learning of several unhealthy anxiety coping mechanisms, such as avoidance, procrastination and self-deprecation.

-Fast forward five years, and I pay a lot of money for antidepressants, yoga classes and training, mindfulness apps and professional counselling to unlearn these behaviours!
+Fast forward five years, and I pay a lot of money for antidepressants, yoga classes, mindfulness apps and professional counselling to unlearn these behaviours!
 So it pays, in more than one way, to take care of yourself.